alem-platform/bootcamp-go/story08/my_cat/README.md

 | ---------------- | -------------------------------------------- |
 | `my_cat/main.go` | `github.com/alem-platform/ap`, `os`, `bufio` |

+<p data-story-username="di0n">Keep going!
+I think I got the idea, but let's get to the end of the task to see if I am right.</p>

 # my_cat

 Write a program which does the same thing as the system's `cat` program.